Monticello AVA

 Monticello is an American Viticultural Area (AVA) located in the central Piedmont region of the Commonwealth of Virginia.
-It was established by the Bureau of Alcohol, Tobacco and Firearms (ATF) on February 22, 1984 after six wine grape growers in the Charlottesville area petitioned the ATF to designate a viticultural area to be known as “Monticello.”
+It was established by the Bureau of Alcohol, Tobacco and Firearms (ATF) on February 22, 1984, after six wine grape growers in the Charlottesville area submitted a petition proposing a viticultural area to be known as "Monticello."
 The name "Monticello" is known nationally and locally as the historic home of Thomas Jefferson, located near the center of the area.
 Monticello AVA includes most of Albemarle, Fluvanna, Greene, Orange, and Nelson counties.
 The area is nestled along the eastern slopes of the Blue Ridge Mountains and encompasses the small ridge known as the Southwest Mountains.
 There are approximately 30 varieties of grapes grown in the Monticello AVA.
 However, the most notable grapes grown in the area include Cabernet Franc, Chardonnay and Viognier.
 The hardiness zone is 7a except in some higher vineyards which are 6b.
 In 2019, the Tax and Trade Bureau (TTB) granted a petition to expand the AVA by approximately 166 sqmi into Fluvanna County.

 History

-The earliest recorded attempts at winemaking in the area occurred in the 1770s, when Thomas Jefferson provided financial support to Italian winemaker, Philip Mazzei, who made a small quantity of wine from the native grapes, but without much success.
+The earliest recorded attempts at winemaking in the area occurred in the 1770s, when Thomas Jefferson provided financial support to Italian winemaker, Filippo Mazzei, who made a small quantity of wine from the native grapes, but without much success.
 Jefferson gave Mazzei significant acreage less than 1 mi south of Monticello for the purpose of growing grapes.
 The area was planted in 1774.
 In 1776, with the advent of the Revolutionary war, Jefferson and George Washington dispatched Mazzei back to Italy to solicit war funding from the Duke of Tuscany.
 As was the practice at that time, Mazzei rented his home, in this instance to the Hessian cavalry officer Friedrich Adolf Riedesel, a prisoner of war who had been captured at Saratoga and was imprisoned in the Charlottesville barracks.
 Riedesel moved his entire staff up to Mazzei's home and turned their horses out to pasture in the infant vineyards.
 The vineyards were destroyed.